Rocketr/rocketrnet-ipn-php/README.md

 # How to Setup IPN Notifications on Your Website
 Setting  up IPN notifications is extremely easy.
-Take a look at the `example_sellnow_ipn.php` file in this repository and edit it to suit your needs.
+Take a look at the `example_rocketr_ipn.php` file in this repository and edit it to suit your needs.

 # How to Enable IPN Notifications for Your Products

-1. In order to receive instant payment notifications, you must first add an IPN secret by visiting the account settings page which can be found [here](https://sellnow.io/seller/settings/account).
+1. In order to receive instant payment notifications, you must first add an IPN secret by visiting the account settings page which can be found [here](https://rocketr.net/seller/settings/account).
 ![alt text](http://i.imgur.com/4Bh9SWD.png "Screenshot")
 2. Afterwards, you must add a product and ensure you add the the url you wish to receive IPN notifications as show here
 ![alt text](http://i.imgur.com/xEQrmNf.png "Screenshot")
 3. That's it.
 It's that simple.
 Now, whenever someone purchases your product, you will receive a post request (as show above) containing order information.

 # Firewall Considerations
-In order to ensure that you consistently received Instant Payment Notifications from sellnow, please make sure that you have whitelisted `104.27.160.104` in yoru firewall.
+In order to ensure that you consistently received Instant Payment Notifications from rocketr, please make sure that you have whitelisted `104.27.160.104` in yoru firewall.